 But it’s not those periodical crises that make capitalism collapse: it’s the long run structure that leads to it:

-In the long run technical progress will lead capitalists to replace labor by machines.
-This will reduce the labor demand increasing the unemployment and will raise the productivity of labour more than wages.
+In the long run technical progress will lead capitalists to replace labour by machines.
+This will reduce the labour demand increasing the unemployment and will raise the productivity of labour more than wages.
 The result will be a falling share of wages on the aggregate output.
 The falling share of wages leads to the “increasing immiseration” of the proletariat.
-Moreover workers will become increasingly subordinated to (alienated by) mechanized production processes.
+Moreover, workers will become increasingly subordinated to (alienated by) mechanized production processes.

 The increased mechanization process (i.e., the substitution of machines for labour) brings to a falling rate of profit over the long run.

-So the decline in the profit rate and the growing immiseration of workers and the middle class in the wake of the cyclical crises would, sooner or later, lead to stagnation of investment, militant class struggle and finally the socialist revolution.
+So, the decline in the profit rate and the growing immiseration of workers and the middle class in the wake of the cyclical crises would, sooner or later, lead to stagnation of investment, militant class struggle and finally the socialist revolution.